Simina's 3-pointers bury Bulldogs in ISA championship game

-Half of the crowd at Saturday Night’s Interscholastic Sports Association boys’ championship basketball game filled the Okkodo High School gym with an “M-V-P” chant, but it wasn’t for the Bulldogs’ Jonmichael Lorena, the league MVP.
-It was for Rodson Simina, John F. Kennedy High School Islanders star shooting guard.
+Half of the crowd at Saturday Night’s Interscholastic Sports Association boys championship basketball game filled the Okkodo High School gym with an “M-V-P” chant, but it wasn’t for the Bulldogs’ Jonmichael Lorena, the league MVP.
+It was for Rodson Simina, the John F. Kennedy High School Islanders' star shooting guard.

-In the second half, every time the first-year street-baller touched the rock, JFK’s fans showered the soon-to-be graduating senior with praise.
+In the second half, every time the first-year former street-baller touched the rock, JFK’s fans showered the soon-to-be-graduating senior with praise.

 Simina, in the third quarter, scoring 15 of his game-high 28 points, lifted JFK to victory, 80-68.